formvuelate/formvuelate/docs/guide/README.md

 The `update` method `$emit`s the `input` event with whatever value you pass to it.

 ## Examples
 Here you will find a few examples on how you can set up your `schema` and the output it would produce.

-We are using three different custom components to showcase, but you should use your own! 😉
+Please note: We are using a few different custom components to showcase, but you should use your own! 😉

 ### Basic Usage
+In this example you can see `SchemaForm` being used in its simplest form.
+A local SCHEMA is created, and passed into the `schema` property, which in return renders the function.

 #### Schema